omololevy/GitSearch-Quotes/README.md

 ## Requirements

-Both the CLI and th eproject have dependecies that require Node together with NPM.
+Both the CLI and the project have dependecies that require Node together with NPM.
 So make sure you have these installed and working before proceeding.

 ##### Installation